A person, local government or organization that brings a group together to buy electricity.

 To reduce or manage energy consumption in a cost-effective manner.

 Independent System Operator is a neutral operator responsible for maintaining an instantaneous balance of the grid system.
 The ISO performs its function by controlling the dispatch of flexible plants to ensure that loads match resources available to the system.

 An electricity meter that records a customer's electric usage for defined intervals (e.g., 5 minutes, 15 minutes, half-hour, etc.).
 This will allow the possibility for consumption during different time periods to be billed at different rates and provide a means for a customer's load pattern to be analyzed.

-A measure of electric energy use, literally, one thousand watts an hour.
-For example, a 100-watt light bulb burning for 10 hours equals 1kWh.
+A measure of electric energy use that represents one thousand watts an hour.
+For example, a 100-watt light bulb burning for 10 hours equals 1 kWh.

 Measurements of a customer’s electricity usage over a period of time that shows how much and when a customer uses electricity.
 Load profiles can be used by suppliers and transmission system operators to forecast electricity supply requirements and to determine the cost of serving a customer.

 - The company that delivers your electricity to your home or business.